Court-martial of Breaker Morant: Arrests

 In response to the letter written by Trooper Cochrane, Colonel Hall summoned all Fort Edward officers and non-commissioned officers to Pietersburg on 21 October 1901.
 All were met by a party of mounted infantry five miles outside Pietersburg on the morning of 23 October 1901 and "brought into town like criminals".
 Morant was arrested after returning from leave in Pretoria, where he had gone to settle the affairs of his deceased friend Hunt.

 Indictments

 Although the trial transcripts, like almost all others dating from between 1850 and 1914, were later destroyed by the Civil Service, it is known that a Court of Inquiry, the British military's equivalent to a grand jury, was convened on 16 October 1901.
 The President of the Court was Colonel H.M.
 Carter, who was assisted by Captain E. Evans and Major Wilfred N. Bolton, the Provost Marshal of Pietersburg.
 The first session of the Court took place on 6 November 1901 and continued for four weeks.
-Deliberations continued for further two weeks, at which time it became clear that the indictments would be as follows:
+Deliberations continued for a further two weeks; the indictments would be as follows: